Izzah-Khursheed/interview-prep-ai/README.md

 - 🔁 Perform **CRUD operations** on sessions and questions
 - 📱 Enjoy a **responsive** and modern UI for a seamless experience

-> 💬 *Note: The app currently focuses on AI-generated Q&A learning rather than live simulation.*

 ---

 ## ✨ Key Features